 Did you know your skin’s microbiota is your second largest microbiome, and that it is heavily affected by your gut microbiome?
 Probiotics and prebiotics not only improve your gut health, they improve the important functional strengths of your skin’s microbacteria.
 Change in the number and diversity of your skin’s microbiome has been associated with aging along with other skin disorders.
 Probiotics have been recently used for the prevention and treatment of eczema, dermatitis, acne, allergic skin inflammation, hypersensitivity, wound healing, and UV skin damage.
 These living organisms boost the strength of the skin barrier and therefore can help prevent signs of photoaging.
 Overexposure to harmful UV rays has a negative effect on your immune system, but it has been found that probiotics actually help to stabilize the health of your skin’s immune system in those circumstances.
 The benefits can be seen by applying or ingesting probiotics and prebiotics.

-Sources – Probiotics – yogurt, sauerkraut, fermented vegetables, miso soup, kefir, tempeh, sourdough bread, acidophilus milk, kombucha, supplement Just Add Water®.
+Sources – Probiotics – yogurt, sauerkraut, fermented vegetables, miso soup, kefir, tempeh, sourdough bread, acidophilus milk, kombucha, supplements for your gut health or supplement Just Add Water®.
 Prebiotics – onions, garlic, leeks, chicory root, soybeans, asparagus, jerusalem artichokes, bananas, legumes, cruciferous vegetables, honey, oatmeal, supplement Just Add Water®.

 13. Linoleic Acid